Apply for your visa to train to teach in England

 Visa fees

-You’ll also have to pay visa fees which vary depending on which visa you are applying for.
+You’ll also have to pay visa fees.

 Immigration Health Surcharge